 The 1940s proved to be an incredible decade for Olivia: she won her first Academy Award for Best Actress for the film, To Each His Own (1946).
 Additionally, she won the same award for the 1949 film The Heiress, as well as her first Golden Globe Best Actress award for the same film.

 In 1949, Olivia married screenwriter Marcus Goodrich, and she had her first child with him.
 The pair would later divorce in 1953.

-By 1955, she had met her second husband, French journalist Pierre Galante, whom she also had a child with.
+By 1955, she had met her second husband, French journalist Pierre Galante, with whom she also had a child.
 De Havilland and Galante were married up until their divorce in 1979.

 On September 9, 2010, she was honored with the highest decoration in France: the Chevalier of the Légion d'honneur, by former French President Nicolas Sarkozy.
 She had also already received her star on the Hollywood Walk of Fame years before, on February 8, 1960.

 The famed actress was more recently honored with Dame Commander of the Order of the British Empire in 2017.
-Today, Olivia de Havilland currently lives in Paris, France.
-We wish all the best in her life and health!
+Olivia de Havilland lived in Paris, France up until her death on July 26th, 2020 at the age of 104.

-Here's a list of other memorable feature films Olivia has starred in:
+Here's a list of other memorable feature films Olivia starred in:

 - The Adventures of Robin Hood (1938)